 A well-draining potting mix is crucial for all peperomia plants.
 They mimic succulents in many ways, including their sensitivity to overwatering.
-Therefore, a mix of peat moss and perlite or sand is a good way to keep nutrients in and water out.
+Therefore, a mix of coco coir or fine moss and perlite or sand is a good way to keep nutrients in and water out.
 Well-draining soil will prevent wilting and water-logging and keep your plant looking vibrant and healthy.

 The raindrop peperomia stores a lot of water in its fleshy leaves and stems.
 Therefore, like succulents, they don’t need to be watered very often.
 You should allow the top half of the pot to dry out before watering thoroughly.
 This is generally about once a week during the growing season, depending on the humidity in the room.